 Table of Contents

-Due to the novel coronavirus (2019-nCoV) and its related disease 😷 COVID-19 employees and students at Wageningen University & Research are all working from home.
+Due to the novel coronavirus (SARS-CoV-2) and its related disease 😷 COVID-19 employees and students at Wageningen University & Research are all working from home.
 Students taking Statistical Courses taught by Mathematical and Statistical Methods at Wageningen University & Research will most likely use R. Students enrolled in MAT-15303 Statistics 1 and MAT-15403 Statistics 2 will use R Commander instead of basic R. Therefore, they will need to install R Commander.

 R Commmander has been programmed in Tcl (Tool Command Language) and uses Tk as a graphical user interface toolkit.
 To be able to use R Commander correctly on macOS, software needs to installed that enables the use of Tcl/Tk.
 XQuartz is the only software on macOS, which enables the operating system to use Tcl/Tk.